PolarSoft-Technologies/Go-JJC/README.md

 Basically, if you want to learn how to use **Go** as your backend and you are coming from a **NodeJs** background using **Express.js**, then this repo is for you!
 It handles and represent to you the usage of Express-like **NodeJs** setup in a **Go** way, while being rigorious but yet simple to read and understand.

 Also, for those who don't have any knowledge of Express in NodeJs, you will definitely love **Go-JJC** for its simplicity and super fast ability to power your APIs/server/backend effectively!

+# Starting A Server
+Starting a go server is very simple to do; simply navigate to the project folder you want to use (say **cd onlyrouting**) and then run **go run main.go** to start up your **Go** server.
+This is simple but has a downside, that every time you make a sigle change you need re-run **go run main.go** command again!
+It would be really cool if our server could automatically restart itself whenever it detects one or more saved changes of our project; just like using **Nodemon** with **Express** in a **NodeJs** app.

+To handle this issue, every Go-JJC project/module/package uses a package called **reflex (https://github.com/cespare/reflex)** which would automatically restart our server whenever we save our code(s), thus leaving us to focus more on the things that matter the most than manually and painstakingly restarting a server over and over again.
+Thus to start a server, we would do this **reflex -r '\.go' -s -- sh -c "go run main.go"** instead of **go run main.go** in the current working directory.
+Doing this would automatically restart our server whenever we save changes in our code!
+Do well to read about this package here **https://github.com/cespare/reflex**